danamag/stremio-addons-list/README.md

 - add addons that are working (and not yet) in the list (by creating a new GitHub issue)
 - give a thumbs up / down to the addons that are already in the list (through GitHub comment reactions)
 - comment and discuss addons (through the GitHub commenting system)
-- propose new things and get involved! all github issues that are not created based on the "Publish Stremio Addon" issue template will not be added to the addon list, so you can still create issues normally for feature requests and bug reports!

 ## Project Features